ajakaja/ajakaja.github.io/_posts/2025-05-02-factorials.md

 # 2. Factorials as multiplicative integrals

-Suppose that factorials are thought of like a type of integral: they will be products of numbers in a range with both a start point _and_ an end point, rather than just "all the numbers down to zero".
-The classical factorial $$n!$$ is the one starts at $$0$$ and ends at $$n$$, which we can write as a [product integral](https://en.wikipedia.org/wiki/Product_integral)[^product] of its multiplicative differential $$d^{\times}(x!)$$:
+Suppose that factorials are thought of as being a type of integral: they will be products of numbers in a range with both a start point _and_ an end point, rather than just "all the numbers down to zero".
+The classical factorial $$n!$$ is the one starts at $$0$$ and ends at $$n$$.
+We can write this as a [product integral](https://en.wikipedia.org/wiki/Product_integral)[^product] of its "multiplicative differential" $$d^{\times}(x!)$$:

-[^product]: The "geometric integral", on that page.
-I assume that this investigation of factorials is out there in the literature somewhere also, but I'm making it up for myself here.
+[^product]: On that page this is what's called the "geometric integral".
+I assume that this investigation of factorials in terms of it is out there in the literature somewhere also, but I'm making it up for myself here.
 It seems to make a lot of sense, anyway.

 $$n! = \prod_0^n d^{\times}(x!) = \frac{n!}{0!} = n!$$